pchalimoniuk/AutoPot/AutoPotZE/mainpage.md

 To perform soil moisture call start_soil_moisture_measurement(ADC_HandleTypeDef* adc, DMA_HandleTypeDef* hdma_adc, uint32_t* value).
 If initilization was successful a positive integer is returned.
 End of measurement cause interput handler HAL_ADC_ConvCpltCallback(ADC_HandleTypeDef* hadc) to be called. <br/>
 To perform humidity and temperature of air call DHT11_get_data_from_sensor(DHT_Data *DHT_Data, DHT_Config *config).
 The measurement is perform in polling mode takes about 19ms.
 Longer measurement indicate faulty read.
 Funtion returns DHT_OK if measurement was successful and DHT_ERROR otherwise. <br/>
 See \ref measureParameters to get more information about data returned from sensors. <br/>

+\page demoApp Demo app for Android
+The demo app for Android allows to connect to board over bluetooth to check current soil and air parameters and force watering of the plant.
+\image html scandevices.png width=400px
+\image html device.png width=400px